gazoodle/geckolib/README.md

 ## Done/Fixed in 0.3.16
  - More robust to missed packets during spa connection
  - Mechanism to access raw pack values from the facade, e.g. facade.pumps[0].state_sensor.accessor.raw_value
+ - Add API to facade to get device by key, e.g. facade.get_device("P1") will return the first pump.
+ - Add property to facade to get all device keys; facade.devices

 ## Done/Fixed in 0.3.15
  - Trying out Github publish actions